Theme Ride Thursday: Canada Day. Try Out Our Profile with Canadian Artists!

 canada-day-

 But what other things are uniquely Canadian or bring Canada to mind?
 Maple syrup.
 Yes, the majority of the world’s maple syrup is produced in Canada (by the way, it goes great with Canadian bacon); we even have a maple leaf on our flag.
 Hockey.
 We do love “the good ol’ hockey game”!
-Many Canadians still remember the day that Wayne Gretzky left the Edmonton Oilers for the Los Angeles Kings; it was a difficult day for Canadians.
+Many Canadians still remember the day that Wayne Gretzky left the Edmonton Oilers for the Los Angeles Kings; it was a difficult time for Canadians.
 Beavers.
 Those little destructive creatures clogging our waterways with their dams—they are our national animal.
 And did you know that we replaced our one- and two-dollar bills with coins and now call them “loonies” and “toonies”?

-Don’t forget about bagged milk; ketchup and all dressed chips; beavertails (a classic Canadian carnival treat); poutine—fries with squeaky cheese and gravy (yes, please!); “Caesars” instead of Bloody Marys; strong beer (need some hair on your chest?); sweet treats such as Coffee Crisp and Kinder Surprise; coffee giant Tim Horton’s; and the little red-haired girl from Prince Edward Island, Anne of Green Gables.
+Don’t forget about bagged milk; ketchup and all-dressed chips; beavertails (a classic Canadian carnival treat); poutine—fries with squeaky cheese and gravy (yes, please!); “Caesars” instead of Bloody Marys; strong beer (need some hair on your chest?); sweet treats such as Coffee Crisp and Kinder Surprise; coffee giant Tim Horton’s; and the little red-haired girl from Prince Edward Island, Anne of Green Gables.
 Although, it’s likely not true that we all know how to make love in a canoe.

 But we did take care of 7,000 strangers on 9/11

 Canada has an eclectic music scene with artists from all genres.
-A small collection of popular Canadian artists consists of Great Big Sea, the Barenaked Ladies, the Tragically Hip, Neil Young, the Guess Who, Justin Bieber (we really are sorry), Anne Murray, Celine Dion, Gordon Lightfoot, Rush, Shawn Mendes, Drake, Leonard Cohen, Bryan Adams, Joni Mitchell, Shania Twain, Alanis Morissette, Serena Ryder, Sarah McLachlan, Loverboy, k.d.
-Lang, and the Weeknd.
-The world’s most hated band, Nickelback, belongs to us, and who can forget Carly Rae Jepsen and “Call Me Maybe”?
-(But c’mon…Nickelback has some really great tunes for indoor cycling, dontcha think?)
+A small collection of popular Canadian artists consists of Great Big Sea, the Barenaked Ladies, the Tragically Hip, Neil Young, the Guess Who, Justin Bieber (we really are sorry), Anne Murray, Celine Dion, Gordon Lightfoot, Rush, Shawn Mendes, Drake, Leonard Cohen, Bryan Adams, Joni Mitchell, Shania Twain, Alanis Morissette, Serena Ryder, Sarah McLachlan, Loverboy, k.d. lang, and the Weeknd.
+The world’s most-hated band, Nickelback, belongs to us (you can partially blame Comedy Central for that), and who can forget Carly Rae Jepsen and “Call Me Maybe”?

 Canadians are very prevalent in Hollywood as well.
-Everyone knows our Ryans, Gosling and Reynolds, but did you know that the following actors are also Canadian: Dan Aykroyd, Mike Meyers, Michael J. Fox, Rachel McAdams, Elliot Page, Anna Paquin, Pamela Anderson, Seth Rogan, Jim Carrey, Donald and Kiefer Sutherland, William Shatner, Leslie Nielsen, Nathan Fillion, Howie Mandel, Keanu Reeves, and the list goes on!
+Everyone knows our Ryans, Gosling and Reynolds, but did you know that the following actors are also Canadian: Dan Aykroyd, Mike Meyers, Michael J. Fox, Rachel McAdams, Elliot Page, Anna Paquin, Pamela Anderson, Seth Rogan, Jim Carrey, Donald and Kiefer Sutherland, William Shatner, Leslie Nielsen, Nathan Fillion, Howie Mandel, Keanu Reeves, Lauren Ash, and the list goes on!
 Canadians are everywhere.

 If you’d like to consider adding some Canadian music or songs about Canada into your classes to celebrate Canada Day, please consider some tracks from the bucket playlists below.
 The first playlist contains songs from some iconic Canadian artists, while some are more obscure.
 These songs should easily slide into a playlist; maybe some are already in your rotation.
 The second bucket playlist consists of songs that are silly, unique, quirky, or funny and perhaps you can use a few of them as warm-ups, recoveries, cool-downs, or just songs to play before and after your class.
 I’d be delighted if you gave a little shout-out to “the Great White North” on July 1.